DimitriPalmer22/Studio-Docs/PublicNotes/Information Notes/General Pipeline and Production Management.md

 - Established ideas kept changing because of new content
 - Content kept getting added to the game right before deadlines, which led to a lack of polish for some things.

 I want to avoid this with the new game.
 I want to have a clear idea of what the game will look like, how it will play, and what the scope is.
-This way, I can plan out the next 2-3 months of development and know exactly what everyone is working on.
+This way, at the start of each week, I can plan out everything that needs to be done in the near future.